 Danes are considered a “giant” breed of dog, yet they are as gentle as they are large.
 Danes are also known as “gentle giants” of the dog world.
 They are also called “velcro dogs” since they always want to be with their people and often have a need to be in physical contact.
 When you stand, they will lean on you or sit on your feet.
 When you sit, they will climb into your lap (yes, really)!
-It’s always fun to see someone sitting in a chair with a Dane perched onrabbitB6_2_web - Copy its person and yet its front feet are still on the floor.
+It’s always fun to see someone sitting in a chair with a Dane perched on its person and yet its front feet are still on the floor.

 Danes are true couch potatoes and don’t need nearly as much space as you might think.
 Yes, they do take up a lot of space when they lie on the floor, your couch or your bed.
 Otherwise, they aren’t that active.
 A nice brisk walk twice a day will usually suffice.
 Occasionally they get an attack of the “zoomies” where they tear around like mad for a few minutes and then head back to the couch.